-WordPress is today powered by 28 percent of the entire internet.
-What started as a blogging platform is now used to power everything from The New York Times to Beyonce.com.
-From enterprise sites, to personal blog, portfolio, and beyond, WordPress is used to build dynamic digital experiences.
+WordPress powers 28 percent of the entire internet.
+What started as a blogging platform is now used to run everything from The New York Times to Beyonce.com.
+From enterprise sites, to personal blogs, portfolios, and beyond, WordPress is used to build dynamic digital experiences.

 The International WordPress Awards (IWP) aims to honor the best WordPress sites online today.
 Backed by WordPress agency Pragmatic, the International WordPress awards is a community project that aims to showcase the best of WordPress.

 According to Founder and Director David Lockie, “We are pushing the boundaries of what people thing is possible with WordPress in terms of technology and solving problems.”

 International WordPress Awards, which is a non-profit organization, is working to celebrate the greatest achievements of WordPress.
 It will run virtually for one year, during which anyone is open to nominate an outstanding project.
 It is entirely free to enter.

 The awards have the support of the WordPress Foundation, and sponsors such as Codeable, Automattic, and WooCommerce are already on board.
 Along with the category winners, one project, company, team, or freelancer will be awarded the Innovation award.